Abductor Pollicis Longus

 Blood Supply

 The proximal part of the muscle receives vasculature from the posterior interosseous artery’s lateral branch.
-Similarly, the distal part of the muscle is supplied by the anterior interosseous artery via its perforating branch.
+An additional smaller supply comes to the distal part of the muscle from the anterior interosseous artery via its perforating branch.
 Both these arteries branch off from the ulnar artery.

 References